 Xiaomi’s MI Community

 Xiaomi has always made adequate use of social media.
-From the very beginning when the company was still a start-up, the founder of the company along with his team used to post about its products on the online forums.
+From the very beginning when the company was still a start-up, the founder of the company along with his team used to post about its products on the online forums as a part of the marketing strategy of Xiaomi.
 That is how more and more people got familiar with the existence of its product.

-When the brand launched its products their fans were the first customers who got the products.
+When the brand launched its products its fans were the first customers who got the products.
 Today, it has a separate app for Mi users.

 Mi Community App is an online community where you can get help with your questions and can also solve the problems of other Xiaomi users.
 It’s designed to be a personal place where users from all over the world can share their experience and its solutions, without the corporate gatekeepers getting in their way.